 If you are unable to satisfy the identification requirements, you will not be able to access or change the information.
 If you ring the Customer Contact Centre or visit an AA Centre, you will be asked for your surname and address in order to find your record and then your date of birth if possible to verify your identity.

 If you are an AA Member and your date of birth is not listed on your AA Membership record, you will be asked to provide it when you ring the Customer Contact centre or if you visit an AA Centre.
 This is for your security, as the date of birth is used as a password to control access to your information over the phone, at AA Centres and online.

-Cookies are pieces of information that a website transfers to your devices hard disk for record keeping purposes.
-They help us to understand how customers and potential customers use our website so we can develop and improve the design, layout and functionality of the sites.
+Cookies are pieces of information that a website or application transfers to your device’s hard disk for record keeping purposes.
+They help us to understand how customers and potential customers use our websites so we can develop and improve the design, layout and functionality of our websites.

-We may match your cookies information to what we know about you for analysis purposes.
-We can use such analysis to improve the functionality and your experience of the website.
+We may match your cookies information to what we know about you for analysis and advertising purposes.
+We can use such analysis to improve the functionality and your experience of our websites.

 If you do not want us to deploy cookies into your browser, you can set your browser to reject cookies, or to notify you when a website tries to put a cookie on your computer.
 However, rejecting cookies may affect your ability to use some of the products and/or services at our website.

 Credit card details

 In line with credit card data security standards when you pay AA using a credit card on line, in store or by telephone your credit card information is not stored by AA.

 The New Zealand Automobile Association (AA) includes itself and any division, subsidiary, third party under contract, or joint venture companies including but not limited to AA Financial Services, AA Insurance and AA Life.